akuker/adbuino/README.md

 - [QuokkADB](QuokkADB.md) - 2023 - [Rabbit Hole computing](https://github.com/rabbitholecomputing) created a new PCB based on the RP2040 (instead of Atmel chip).
 [Morio](https://github.com/morio), ported the code to RP2040 and updated it to a PlatformIO project.
 Morio graciously merged their code changes back into [akuker/adbuino](http://github.com/akuker/adbuino)
 - [HIDHopper_ADB](https://github.com/TechByAndroda/HIDHopper_ADB) - 2023 - [TechByAndroda](https://github.com/TechByAndroda) forked the repo and made a new PCB that uses a Raspberry Pi Pico (instead of a chip-down RP2040)

-There have been some forum posts about people "stealing" the Adbuino code/design.
 Its GPL code.
 It belongs to the community.
 Do fun GPL stuff with it.

-In the end, Adbuino is supposed to be a fun, open-source tinkering project.

 # akuker USB Adbuino
 ![ADBuino picture](images/adbuino_0p9.png)